Is Your Routine Empowering You?

 Fact #3: Powerful Routines Empower You

-Have you ever been very busy, filled with tons of activities to do in a week, yet you seem to have boundless energy?
-And at the same time, you can have a week where you don’t have much to do, but that doesn’t make you more energetic.
+Have you ever been very busy, doing tons of activities a week, and yet have boundless energy?
+At the same time, you can have a week where you don’t have much to do, but you don’t feel more energetic.
 You sleep and rest the whole day long, but you still feel tired at the end of the day.

-That’s because no 2 activities are equal.
-Some activities have an energizing effect – they connect with your inner values, hence releasing new bursts of energy when you participate in them.
-Despite investing time and effort, you become even more empowered after doing them.
-Some activities have a draining effect – they take away your energy, leaving you more tired.
+That’s because no two activities are equal.
+Some activities have an energizing effect — they connect you with your inner values, hence releasing new bursts of energy when you do them.
+Despite investing time and effort, you become more energized after doing them.
+Some activities have a draining effect — they take away your energy, leaving you more tired.

 On the other hand, I’ve been in stagnating routines where I’m tired all the time despite not doing anything for the week.
-I can sleep 10–12 hours every day, and still feel tired after all that sleep.
-Activities in the week include meeting people who drain my energy, eating lousy, unhealthy food, engaging in passive activities such as watching movies, and overall not doing anything at all.
+I can sleep 10-12 hours every day, and still feel tired after all that sleep.
+Activities in the week include meeting people who drain my energy, eating lousy and unhealthy food, engaging in passive activities such as watching movies endlessly, and overall not doing anything at all.
 Needless to say, such routines leave me feeling worse about myself, which perpetuate itself unless I intervene quickly.

-While I’m not saying that you should sleep only 4–5 hours a day every day (I don’t think it’s sustainable), my point here is that it isn’t so much about the number of hours you sleep but the activities you do in the day.
+I’m not saying that you should sleep only a few hours a day.
+My point here is that your energy is not just linked to the number of hours you sleep, but also the activities you do in the day.
 By strategically engaging in empowering activities, and eliminating activities that drain you, you ride on a positive, upward spiral that builds upon itself.
-You are more energized and well-rested than when days when you are do nothing and sleep 10 hours each day.
+You are more energized and rested than on days when you do nothing and sleep 10 hours each day.

 Activities that empower me include: